-- Have the players stand at a designated spot at least four feet away from the table (extend or reduce the distance based on the ages and abilities of your party guests).
+- Have the players stand at a designated spot at least four feet away from the table.
+It's helpful to mark the spot on the ground with tape (or another marker), so it's even for everyone.
+Feel free to extend or reduce the distance based on the ages and abilities of your party guests.

 - One at a time, have them take turns trying to throw the four rings so that they land around the necks of the bottles.
-If a player lands a ring on the neck of a bottle, he gets to keep that bottle of soda pop.
+If a player lands a ring on the neck of a bottle, they get to keep that bottle of soda pop.

 - You'll probably have extra soda or trinket prizes when the game is over.
 Be sure to give one to each of the kids who weren't able to get a ring around a bottle.

-- If you're throwing your party outdoors at night, try playing this glow-in-the-dark version of the classic game of ring toss.
+- If you're throwing your party outdoors at night, try playing a glow-in-the-dark version of the classic game of ring toss.